 Since fish can contain high levels of toxins, it is important to rotate your pet’s primary protein sources if possible.

 Beef (BV 69)

-Beef is a healthy source of protein and is readily digestible.
-Other ruminating animals, such as lamb, sheep, venison, and bison are also quality sources of protein for pet foods, though their availability might make them a little more expensive.
+Beef is a great source of protein and is readily digestible.
+Other ruminating animals, such as lamb, sheep, venison, and bison, are also quality sources of protein for pet foods, though their availability might make them a little more expensive.

 Chicken or other Named Meat Meals

-The AAFCO definition for chicken meal is -
+The AAFCO definition for a chicken meal is -

 “dry rendered product from a combination of clean chicken flesh and skin with or without accompanying bone, derived from whole carcasses of chicken, exclusive of feathers, heads, feet and entrails.”
 Source: Wikipedia.